• Skip to primary navigation

 discussion in an hour or so.
 I even read

-that took a break from her own office to use the restroom,
+about a manager that took a break from her own office to use the restroom,

 giving the employee a chance to compose herself.
 When she returned, they were